mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 * Shadow feature team meetings and conversations
   * Contribute where possible \(reviewing research and design specs, filing Jira ticket bugs\)
   * Ramp up on a couple of ongoing projects or smaller projects
-* Shadow release process meetings and conversations
-  * Ask Amy to add to release meetings for the upcoming release
 * Identify areas of improvement for your area of improvement.
-* Other projects identified by PM mentor to assist in learning about your area of responsibility
+* Other projects identified by PM mentor to assist in learning about your area of ownership

 Update this onboarding document!